 • MIR CORP

-In light of the pandemic's impact, many tour operators and their vendors are relaxing cancellation policies and/or final payment due dates for trips in 2021 and 2022.
+In light of the pandemic's impact, many tour operators and their vendors are relaxing cancellation policies and/or final payment due dates for trips in 2023.
 Since each tour operator functions differently, we recommend referring to the most recent email from your trip’s Tour Operator for details about your specific trip.

 Given the restrictions imposed by local authorities due to COVID-19 and the uncertainty of this rapidly changing situation, we recommend that travelers who intend to travel carefully consider their options.